HelpBot Assistant

 Rendering component in right-to-left direction

-It is possible to render the Dashboard Layout in right-to-left direction by setting the enableRtl API to true.
+The Dashboard Layout component can be rendered in right-to-left direction by setting the enableRtl API to true.

 The following sample demonstrates Dashboard Layout in right-to-left direction.